Turmeric & the Gut–Brain Connection: Research on Inflammation, Mood, and Cognitive Health

 → Turmeric for Brain Health Overview

-Why Turmeric Is Being Studied for the Gut–Brain Axis
+Why Turmeric Is Studied for the Gut–Brain Axis

-- Interactions with inflammatory pathways in the digestive tract
+- Inflammatory signaling pathways within the digestive tract

-These factors explain why turmeric is increasingly studied in relation to the gut–brain axis.
+These areas of investigation explain why turmeric is frequently included in research related to the gut–brain connection.

 Turmeric & Gut Inflammation

-Chronic inflammation in the digestive tract can affect communication between the gut and brain.
-Several studies have observed that curcumin may help support:
+Inflammation in the digestive tract can influence communication between the gut and the brain.
+Some studies exploring curcumin have examined whether it may interact with biological processes involved in:

 → Turmeric for Stress & Inflammation